Azure/azure-docs-sdk-dotnet/api/overview/azure/search.md

 There is only one package and one client library for this version.

+If you have existing search applications that call the v10 legacy libraries, be aware that this version has different clients, namespaces, and class names.
+You will need to migrate existing code to use the new library.
+When reviewing code samples and content, be sure to check for the namespace (`using Azure.Search.Documents;`) to confirm whether the v11 client library is demonstrated.

-### Version 10.0 (legacy)
+### Version 10 (legacy)

-Use the following version 10.x of the **Microsoft.Azure.Search** libraries to maintain existing solutions.
-This version is fully supported, but With the exception of bug fixes, no further updates are planned for this library.
+Use **`Microsoft.Azure.Search`** (v10) libraries to maintain existing solutions.
+This version is fully supported, but with the exception of bug fixes, no further updates are planned for this library.
 For an introduction, see [How to use Microsoft.Azure.Search (v10)](https://docs.microsoft.com/azure/search/search-howto-dotnet-sdk).

 |    Library    |    Reference    |    Package    |    Source    |
 |---------------|-----------------|----------------|-------------|